 Proverbs 28:13 – Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy.
 ESV

-Want to dig deeper into this issue of lying with Scripture and practical advice that will transform your children’s hearts (and tongues)?
+Want to dig deeper into this issue of lying?
+Need help using Scripture and practical advice that will transform your children’s hearts (and tongues)?

 My family devotional, Minding Your Mouth: A Biblical Study on the Discipline of Taming the Tongue, can help you with that!